Traqueur-dev/Bootstrap/README.md

 ### Build Time

-1. The Gradle plugin creates a `dynamic` configuration extending `compileOnly`
+1. The Gradle plugin creates a `boostrap` configuration extending `compileOnly`
 2. Dynamic dependencies are available during compilation
-3. A manifest file `META-INF/dynamic-dependencies.json` is generated
+3. A manifest file `META-INF/bootstrap-dependencies.json` is generated
 4. Dynamic dependencies are **excluded** from the JAR

 ### Runtime

-1. `DynamicLoader.bootstrap()` loads the manifest
+1. `BootstrapLoader.bootstrap()` loads the manifest
 2. Maven Resolver downloads dependencies and their transitive dependencies
 3. An **IsolatedClassLoader** (child-first) is created with the dependencies
 4. Your application class is loaded and instantiated via the isolated ClassLoader